enqueuer-land/enqueuer/docs/README.md

 ---

-### Requisition Flow
+### Task Flow

-Now you know what are requisitions, publishers, subscriptions and events.
+Now you know what are tasks, actuators, sensors and events.
 How about seeing how they interact with each other in a fancier way?

 ![enqueuerInstanceFlow](https://raw.githubusercontent.com/enqueuer-land/enqueuer/master/docs/images/nqrFlow.png 'Enqueuer Instance Flow')